How Much Is My Personal Injury Case Worth?

 How much would you award a stranger?

-This is something that requires objectivity, separate from the personal injury victim standing in their own shoes and realizing that there are always 2 sides to every story!
+This is something that requires objectivity, separate from the personal injury victim standing in their own shoes and realizing that there are always two sides to every story!

 B. Lost Wages